 Mr. Robert McNamara, the U.S. Secretary of Defence, appeared before Senator J.William Fulbright's Committee on?

-Mr. Robert McNamara, the U.S. Secretary of Defence, appeared before Senator J.William Fulbright's Committee on Foreign Relations on Wednesday (20 April).
+Background: Mr. Robert McNamara, the U.S. Secretary of Defence, appeared before Senator J.William Fulbright's Committee on Foreign Relations on Wednesday (20 April).
 The Secretary, under questioning, discussed the United States military presence in Vietnam and other military matters.
 U.S. policy was sharply criticised by committee members at several points.

 The hearings were called in order that the Foreign Relations Committee of the Senate could take testimony on a bill before it asking for continued appropriations for the United States Military Aid programme.